 - Incorporate keywords using natural language

-If you utilize PPC, or pay-per-click, ads for your blog or business, the CTR represents the percentage of users who click your ad link vs. it’s total impressions.
+If you utilize PPC, or pay-per-click, ads for your blog or business, the CTR represents the percentage of users who click your ad link vs. its total impressions.
 Clickthrough rate is important because it directly impacts your quality score according to Google.

 (Total Clicks on Ad) / (Total Impressions) = Click Through Rate

+When considering important SEO terminology, the idea of headers may not instantly come to mind.
+While these are very basic features of blogs, they are also important in optimizing your site.
 Utilizing headers on your page helps to break up content into sections, allowing readers to quickly scan what you’re saying.

 - Headers should not exceed 70 characters